walles/loadviz/README.md

 - Add a license
 - Release the first public version on GitHub
 - Package using HomeBrew
+- Stop using CPU when the menu bar isn't visible

 [create new release]: https://github.com/walles/loadviz/releases/new